-To summarize, decoding is a reading skill which encompasses all the strategies which are used in the cognitive process to correctly pronounce written words-- from sounding them out, to understanding the letter sound relationship and letter pairing dynamics.
+To summarize, decoding is a reading skill that encompasses all the strategies which are used in the cognitive process to correctly pronounce written words-- from sounding them out to understanding the letter-sound relationship and letter pairing dynamics.

-Phonemic Awareness is a child’s ability to hear, identify, and when speaking -- to manipulate the smallest parts of sounds in a word that might make a difference to a words meaning.
+Phonemic Awareness is a child’s ability to hear, identify, and when speaking -- to manipulate the smallest parts of sounds in a word that might make a difference to a word meaning.